 - ineffective top management involvement and support.

-The business case is developed during the early stages of a project; skipping or racing through the stages described here is a recipe for failure.
+It is during the early stages of a project that we develop the business case.
+Skipping or racing through the stages described here is a recipe for failure.

 Since this how to guide covers a lot of ground and is a long read, you may want to check out the table of contents for some quick jumping around.